wufoo/docs/source/index.md

 To use any of the API functions, you'll need to use your Wufoo API Key.
 If you haven't already, you can follow these steps to locate your key:

-- Log in to your Wufoo account
+ 1. Log in to your Wufoo account
-- Click the Share button beneath any of your forms
-- In the Share menu, click the API Information button to access your API credentials.
+ 1. From the Form Manager, select **API Information** from the **More** dropdown on any form.
-- On that page there is a 16 digit code, which is your unique API key.
+ 1. On that page there is a 16 digit code, which is your unique API key.

+## Form Hashes and Field Ids

+Many API calls also involve using a Form's hash or the API ID for a form's field.
+To locate this information:

+ 1. Log in to your Wufoo account
+ 1. From the Form Manager, select **API Information** from the **More** dropdown on the form you want to make calls against.
+ 1. In the table below your API Key you will find an API ID for each field and your form's Hash.

 <aside class="notice">
 Each sub-user on your account has their own API Key.
 This allows you to still enforce <a href='http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/User-Management'>User Permissions</a>, even with the API